ecgan/mousetrap.help/README.md

 ## Credit

-@ccampbell for the awesome mousetrap.
+[ccampbell](https://github.com/ccampbell) for the awesome mousetrap.

-@sveder for the lightbox idea.
+[sveder](https://github.com/sveder) for the lightbox idea.
 All major work comes from him.

-@ecgan for making this into a mousetrap extension with some improvements and bugfixes.
+[ecgan](https://github.com/ecgan) for making this into a mousetrap extension with some improvements and bugfixes.